 Classroom teaching must greatly influence homework.
 Homework is just one piece of the teaching-learning picture, one that is highly regulated by the teacher and connected to what happens in the classroom.
+Independent learning is very important.

 Principles of learning that affect the practice of homework